 Rutherford's gold foil experiment or alpha scattering experiment as it is often referred to follows on from J.J.
 Thomson's discovery of the electron and the plum pudding model of the atom in which he proposed that the atom consisted of a sphere of positive charge in which were embedded the negatively charged electrons.
 If you are not familiar with this model of the atom then have a quick recap before reading this page.

 In 1904 Professor J.J.
-Thomson suggested a model to describe the internal structure of an atom based on his ideas and experimental work.
+Thomson suggested a model to describe the internal structure of the atom based on his ideas and experimental work.

 Thomson's model of